sPHENIX-Collaboration/Singularity/README.md

 ## Windows installation

-The easiest approach is to install [virtual box](https://www.virtualbox.org/wiki/Downloads) and run [this container](https://www.phenix.bnl.gov/WWW/publish/phnxbld).
+The easiest approach is to install [virtual box](https://www.virtualbox.org/wiki/Downloads) and run [this container](https://www.phenix.bnl.gov/WWW/publish/phnxbld/sPHENIX/Singularity/index.html) - look at the bottom of the page.
 This Ubuntu LTS 18.04 based container can run the singularity image and has access to cvmfs.

 ## 3D accelerated Graphics